 What is the difference between Verilog and VHDL?

 On the surface, not that much.
 Both are IEEE standards and are supported by all the major EDA vendors.
 Both can be used for designing ASICs and simulating systems.
 However, VHDL is altogether a grander language.
 Its support for system level modeling and simulation is far more comprehensive than Verilog, despite some Verilog built-in functions for stochastic modeling.
 However, VHDL requires longer to learn and is not so amenable to quick coding.
 As a final thought many engineers need to know both languages due to the use of IP (Intellectual Property) blocks written in "the other" language.

 What versions of Verilog are there?

 The original Verilog was standardised by the IEEE as Verilog 95; there was then an improved version released, Verilog 2001.
 This includes things like generate statements.
 Work is now ongoing on SystemVerilog (see the SystemVerilog website).
-If you want to know more about SystemVerilog, have a look at our 1 day Introduction to SystemVerilog.
+If you want to know more about SystemVerilog, have a look at our 5 day Comprehensive SystemVerilog.

 Can I use Verilog for the analog part of a design?